IDMNYU/Ideation-Prototyping_Spring2020_Bennett/Future_weeklyBrief.md

 ### DM-UY 1143 B Ideation and Prototyping
 ##### Spring 2020 • Katherine Bennett • Mon/Wed 4:30PM-6:20PM • 2 MetroTech, Room 802

+#### Semester Week 11 | Week 10: The Jump

+1. The final presentation that you are creating for yoru Future Project, must be from that future.
+Meaning, you can not be in this present and describe that future.
+You must be an element from that future, or a future further out.
+This includes media, objects, and people.

+I want to see you use what you have created thus far, for this project, as a launching pad into your Final.
+I am expecting you to be imaginative, experimental and risky.

+In addition to the _method_ you are exploring, create the media used to deliver the information about this world.

+Research.
+Ideate.
+Prototype.
+Show evidence of each of these three on your site for next week...........

+2. Develop and Refine your message back.
+Is it included directly in your final?
+It must be a specific message that comes from your future to our present.

+3. Iterate your Technical Manual/Guide

+4. Resolve your story.

 #### Semester Week 10 | Week 9: The Turning Point

 1. Resolve your story.
 Think about what your message back is (as of right now).
 How can you create a story that talks about that, while situated in your world?
 The story happens within your world, but it is not the tale of your world coming into existence.